mindbat/track2-functional/Functional.md

 ## `nil`

 `nil` is a special value in Clojure, it means "nothing".
 It is commonly used when a desired value is not found.
 We will see examples of its use later.
-For now, just note that it is not equal to any other value:
+For now, just note that it is not equal to other values:

 ```clojure
 user=> (= nil false)